 Based on the information provided, Aurizon Network commenced the process earlier than its previous process.
 However, Aurizon Network said it still took more time than first anticipated to renew its supply agreement.
-It said that the additional time was required to investigate alternative energy procurement options and to negotiate terms and conditions that promote the longer-term interests of its customers over the full duration of the new supply agreement.47
+It said that the additional time was required to investigate alternative energy procurement options and to negotiate terms and conditions that promote the longer-term interests of its customers over the full duration of the new supply agreement.41

 While several factors appear to have had a significant impact on the timing for the renewal of the supply agreement (as compared to the previous process), we consider these reflect the complexity of the task being undertaken in a period of business disruptions and restrictions, volatile market conditions, and material differences in contract terms that had to be negotiated.
-In addition, in setting an operating cost allowance, we set an overall allowance in order to provide the business with the incentive to manage its affairs within this amount.
-In the draft decision, we specifically noted that we do not prescribe how Aurizon Network manages its own business.
+In addition, we note that in setting an operating cost allowance, we set an overall allowance in order to provide the business with the incentive to manage its affairs within this amount.
+We do not prescribe how Aurizon Network manages its own business.